Create Table Operator

 Create Index

-When set to YES, the operator creates a key named index for each row or object.
-This field holds an integer value of the index for that row.
-This index makes it easier to parse or position your data based on the order of their rows.
+When set to YES, the operator creates an index key for each row or object.
+This field contains an integer value of the index for that row.
+This index makes it easier to parse or position your data based on the order of the rows.

 When set to NO, your operator does not create an index.